Uzbekistan’s stock market coming to life

 Cleaning up the market

 A lot of work has already been done to clean up the market.
-There were a total of some 500 stocks listed on the TSE, but after the listing rules were tightened that number has been reduced to 135.
+There were a total of some 500 stocks traded on the TSE, all OTC, but after the rules were tightened that number has been reduced to 135.
 And Ochilov says that if those that are still listed were asked to reapply half would fail to meet the new critieria.

 As the quality of listed stocks in the liquid part of the market improves, retail investors are being sucked in as the best stocks are performing well and starting to produce decent returns.

 Two cement companies have attracted particular attention as their stocks are liquid and they pay decent dividends.
-Kuvasaycement has seen its shares rise from about UZS1,500 a year ago to UZS6,000 today.
-Kizilkumcement has a very similar story and is another investors’ darling.
+Kizilkumcement has seen its shares rise from about UZS1,500 a year ago to UZS6,000 today.
+Kuvasaycement has a very similar story and is another investor darling.

 The only true blue chip on the TSE is the Uzbek Commodity Exchange.
-It has likewise seen its share price rise from about UZS10,000 a year ago to an all time high of UZS15,000.
+It has likewise seen its share price rise from about UZS10,000 a year ago to an all-time high of UZS15,000 ($1.42).

 Ironically, the very illiquid nature of the market has also created willing parties on both sides of the deal, but a key part of the trade is if a company pays dividends – almost all the liquid stocks pay decent dividends.